 Will University Surplus & Salvage empty building(s), floor(s), suite(s) and /or pick up multiple truckloads of property from departments?

-It depends on the volume of property needing to be moved and the time allotted to remove the property.
-Departments needing building(s), floor(s), suite(s) and/or multiple loads of property picked up, need to give prior notice, at least 45 business days, of the required completion date.
+It depends on the volume of property needing removal and the time allotted to remove the property.
+Departments needing building(s), floor(s), suite(s) and/or multiple loads of property picked up, need to give prior notice, at least 45 to 90 business days, of the required completion date.
 Department(s) requesting removal of property may need to involve the Space Planning and Management Department, Occupational and Environmental Health and Safety Department and/or Campus Design and Construction Department in the clean out of the property.
 In addition, the requesting department may need to retain a professional moving company(s) and/or the Moving Services Department to bring the property to Surplus because of the small size of the Surplus Department.
 Most projects have property removed and delivered to Surplus by contracted movers or the Moving Services Department.
 The transferring department or the project is responsible for costs associated with the pickup and delivery of property to Surplus.

 Will University Surplus & Salvage disassemble, dismantle or take apart property or furniture being turned over to them?